-Point n'est besoin d'espérer pour entreprendre, ni de réussir pour persévérer Charles le Téméraire and William of Orange
+604 Point n'est besoin d'espérer pour entreprendre, 605 ni de réussir pour persévérer 18 606 Charles le Téméraire and William of Orange

 We have briefly surveyed in § 1.3.1 many theoretical ideas intended to elucidate the problem of quantum measurements.
-In § 12.4.2 and § 12.4.3 we mention a few other ideas about this problem.
-However, we feel that it is more appropriate to think along the lines of an experimentalist who performs measurements in his laboratory.
-For this reason, it is instructive to formulate and solve models within this scope.
+We feel that it is more appropriate to think along the lines of an experimentalist who performs measurements in his laboratory.
+For this reason, it is instructive to formulate and solve models with this scope.
 We review in this section various models in which S + A is treated as a compound system which evolves during the measurement process according to the standard rules of quantum mechanics.
 The existing models are roughly divided into related classes.
 Several models serve to elucidate open problems.
 Besides specific models, we shall discuss several more general approaches to quantum measurements (e.g., the decoherence and consistent histories approaches).